alufolie91/proton-ge-custom/README.md

 ###### How to enable

-Add to a game’s Launch Options:
+Add to a game’s launch options:

 ```bash
 PROTON_ENABLE_WAYLAND=1 %command%